Shyllenno/hello-world/README.md

 My nickname is Shyllenno, and it means very shy.

-I am trying to enter in this fantastic Tech world.
+I am trying to enter into this fantastic Tech world.
 Coming from Finance field, I have chosen to pursue a new and exciting career, even though I am near my forties.
 It is never later to do that, is it?
 I hope not!

 Right now, I am learning how to code in Python, I am still seeing everything on the console, I can't wait to start craeting User's Interfaces.